vittorioexp/vittorioexp/README.md

 - Welcome to my GitHub profile!
-- My name is Vittorio and I am a web developer.
+- My name is Vittorio and I am a full-stack developer.
-- I am constantly seeking to expand my knowledge, and currently focusing on `Next.js`.